Michalis Boukouvalas

-Michalis Boukouvalas (Μιχάλης Μπουκουβάλας; born 14 January 1988) is a Greek professional footballer who plays as a right-back for Super League 2 club Veria.
+Michalis Boukouvalas (Μιχάλης Μπουκουβάλας; born 14 January 1988) is a Greek former professional footballer who played as a right–back.
 He has also been capped for Greece at youth level.

-Career

-Club
+Club career

 In 2007, he was transferred to Larissa, after playing with Panetolikos for three years.
 In August 2011 he signed for Kerkyra.
 On 23 July 2013 he signed a two-year contract with Iraklis.
 He made his debut for his new club in an away 3–2 loss against Kavala.
 On 14 June 2015, Boukouvalas penned a three-year contract with Iraklis.

 On 3 August 2016, he signed a two-year contract with PAS Giannina.
 On 11 May 2018 he extended his contract with the club till the summer of 2020 for an undisclosed fee.

-International
+International career

-He is a former member of Greece U-19.
+Boukouvalas is a former member of Greece U-19.
 He was a starter in all five games of the Greek team that reached the final during the 2007 UEFA European Under-19 Football Championship.

 On 19 May 2016, was called up to the senior squad for the friendly matches against Australia on 4 and 7 June 2016.